byzer-org/byzer-lang/docs/en/mlsql-stream.md

 ## MLSQL Stream

-MLSQL is a dsl covering Batch/Stream/Service API/Machine Learning job.
+MLSQL is a dsl covering Batch/Stream/Service API/Machine Learning.
-This document shows MLSQL the ability on stream application.
+This document shows how to use MLSQL to write  stream application.

 You can start a stream application just like running a batch script.
 All you need to do is paste the following script to page of "http://127.0.0.1:9003".